saylordotorg/course_arth408/Unit08.md

 ---
 layout: default
-title: "ARTH408 - Contemporary Art"
+title: "ARTH408: Contemporary Art"
-course: ARTH408
-course_fulltitle: "Contemporary Art"
-course_description: "Survey of contemporary art and visual culture from the 1960 to 2010 in both the western and global context, with particular emphasis on the specific aesthetic and social issues of the contemporary period."
+course_description: "A survey of contemporary art and visual culture from the 1960 to 2010 in both the western and global context, with particular emphasis on the specific aesthetic and social issues of the contemporary period."
+next: ../../../
+previous: ../Unit08
+bgimage: arth408.jpg
 ---
 **Unit 8: Final Exam** <span id="8"></span>
 -   **Final Exam: The Saylor Foundation's ARTH408 Final Exam**